 We camped at Smokey Cape, where big kangaroos welcomed us on arrival and in the morning.
 Not far from the campsite, a short walk to the lighthouse offers fantastic views of the coast on both sides of the cape, including views of the rocks where we were diving the next day.

 From the lighthouse carpark, we went down to the beach and scrambled from one secluded bay to another, while watching whales migrating along the coast.
-They come up along the East Coast during Winter and go down during Spring.
+They come up along the East Coast of Australia during Winter and go down during Spring.

 For our next South West Rocks visit, we may have a look at Little Bay Beach in Arakoon National Park, via Monument Hill walking track (3-kilometre walk).